MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/change-the-default-language-for-greetings-and-emails.md

 The tenant administrator can specify the custom text-to-speech greeting and prompt language for a user by using the Set-CsOnlineVoicemailUserSettings cmdlet.

 ## Custom text-to-speech greeting specified by a user
-Users can specify their own custom text-to-speech greetings and the langauge used for the greetings.
+Users can specify their own custom text-to-speech greetings and the language used for the greetings.
 For Microsoft Teams - Users can change their voicemail greeting from the [Teams desktop client settings](https://support.office.com/article/manage-your-call-settings-in-teams-456cb611-3477-496f-b31a-6ab752a7595f).
 For Skype for Business - [https://mysettings.lync.com/voicemail](https://mysettings.lync.com/voicemail) and choose a new language under **Prompt Language**.

 ## Related articles